THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 If you’ve been single long enough, you’re probably heard of speed dating and have maybe wanted to try it.
 Well, fortunately, I have some excellent speed dating tips that will help you own the night.

-So, what are the best speed dating tips to help you stand out from the crowd?
+What are the best speed dating tips to help you stand out from the crowd?

 1. Use The Pique Technique.